Quantitative approximations of evolving probability measures and sequential Markov Chain Monte Carlo methods: Introduction

 and

 where

 denotes the integral of a function $f:S\to\r $ w.r.t. a measure $\nu $ on $S$.
 In particular,

-In applications we have in mind, the functions $\mathcal{U}_t$ are given explicitly.
+In the applications we have in mind, the functions $\mathcal{U}_t$ are given explicitly.
 Hence $H_t$ is known explicitly up to an additive time-dependent constant.
-The evaluation of this constant, however, would require integration w.r.t.\ $\mu_t$.
+The evaluation of this constant, however, would require computing an integral w.r.t. $\mu_t$.

 If all the functions $H_t$, $t\geq 0$, vanish then $\mu_t=\mu_0$ for all $t\geq 0$.
 In this case the measures are invariant for a Markov transition semigroup $(p_t)_{t\geq 0}$, i.e.,

 provided the generator $\mathcal L$ of $(p_t)_{t\geq 0}$ satisfies $\mu_0 \mathcal{L}=0$, i.e.